alexandre-dev29/adiati98/README.md

 Learning new things fills me with excitement and I am always eager to share my learning in public and pass on my knowledge through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).

-I also have a deep passion for collaboration, community engagement, and contributing to open sources.
+I also have a deep passion for collaborations, contributing to open sources, and community engagements.

 ## 🏆  Accomplishments